deborahgu/abbyy-to-epub3/README.rst

 #.
 Attempts to recognize running headers, footers, and decimal or page numbers.
    Level of confidence in fuzzy matching can be fine tuned in ``config.ini``.
    Errs on the side of minimizing false positives.
+#.
+Will use Kakadu image libraries if present, otherwise will fall back to Pillow.

 Limitations
 ===========